Wax30d/djangoEmailing/README.md

 # djangoEmailing

-Do not Forget using gmail account (create a new account) and fixing google account.
+Do not Forget using gmail (create a new account) and fixing google account.

 Put your email account name and password on code.